tokiclover/browser-home-profile/README.md

 found would be used.)

 Tarballs archive are used to save user data between session or computer shutdown/power-on.

-*Note:* The tarballs can be optional when the shell script is sourced in a shell (e.g `~/.{ba,z}shrc`); otherwise a tarball would be set up (saved or restored from profile directory.)
-Sourcing usage can be used to set up a clean and temprary profile instead of the usaual tarball set up.
+However, the shell script will setup archive tarballs on the first run (no-sourcing).
+And the python and perl script require a `-s' command line argument to do so; otherwise, only temporary directories are set up for the profile and cache directories if any.

-(A Gentoo [ebuild](1) is available on this overlay.)
+**Note:** A Gentoo [ebuild](1) is available on this overlay.

-(This utility is similar to the [profile-sync-daemon](https://github.com/graysky2/profile-sync-daemon) bash script; but does not rely on the Bourn Shell Again, support others features, and more importantly, keep a working cache and profile directory no matter what happen unlike psd.)
+**Note:** This utility is similar to the [profile-sync-daemon](https://github.com/graysky2/profile-sync-daemon) bash script; but does not rely on the Bourn Shell Again, support others features, and more importantly, keep a working cache and profile directory no matter what happen unlike psd.

 USAGE
 -----